 Ambleside Beach (in West Van)

 Ambleside is located in West Vancouver and it’s one of the most popular parks on the North Shore.
 The beach itself is very nice and sandy.
-It has a pier that a lot of people fish from.
-There is also a concession stand open during the summer if you’re feeling peckish.
+It has a pier where you can fish from.
+There’s also a concession stand open during the summer if you’re feeling peckish.

-One of the benefits of visiting Ambleside Beach is that once you’re done there you’re in a good spot to find other interesting places to go.
-Ambleside Village is right nearby and contains a number of restaurants and shops to peruse.
+One of the benefits of visiting Ambleside Beach is that once you’re done there you’re in a good spot to find other interesting places to go to.
+Ambleside Village is right nearby and features a number of restaurants to eat from and shops to peruse.
 Similar to English Bay Beach, Ambleside is one of the few exceptional Lower Mainland beaches where there are lots of restaurants nearby.

 As well, Ambleside Park is home to some fun annual events.
 These include the Persian New Year Fire Festival in the spring, West Vancouver Community Day, the Harmony Arts Festival and the Ambleside Live Rock Festival in the summer, and the Coho Festival in the fall.

 To learn more about the area see our article about Ambleside.

 While the coastline at Whytecliff Park in West Vancouver is mostly rocky, there are some sandy spots.
 Though it might not be the most popular place for casual swimming, it’s a beautiful area.
 There are walking trails and some nice cliffs near the beach, and good scuba diving as well for those with the equipment to indulge in the sport.

 One of the notable features at Whytecliff is the small island near the beach that is accessible by foot at low tide.
 If you go at the right time you don’t have to change into a swimsuit to get to it.
 The island is a fun place to explore, but make sure to keep an eye on the tide so you don’t get trapped there!

 The beach area at the park is really nice.
 The sand isn’t as fine as it is at most other beaches, but it’s still okay.